galaxyproject/training-material/topics/genome-annotation/tutorials/repeatmasker/tutorial.md

 key_points:
   - RepeatMasker can be used to soft-mask a genome
   - It is an essential first step before running structural annotation pipelines
-contributors:
+contributions:
+  authorship:
     - abretaud
     - alexcorm
     - lleroi
     - r1corre
     - stephanierobin
+    - jkreplak
+  funding:
     - erasmusplus
-  - jkreplak

 abbreviations:
   SINEs: Short Interspersed Nuclear Elements